 We have built our technology platform relying primarily on software and systems that we have developed in-house and to a lesser extent on third-party software that we have modified and incorporated.
-As of December 31, 2013, our server fleet consisted of approximately 10,689 servers stored in multiple locations across the country, and we employed 2,720 IT professionals to design, develop and operate our technology platform.
+As of February 28, 2014, our server fleet consisted of approximately 10,689 servers stored in multiple locations across the country, and we employed 2,856 IT professionals to design, develop and operate our technology platform.
+We are also hiring additional IT professionals from Tencent in connection with our recent transactions with Tencent.
 We believe that creating a comparable technology platform is an expensive and time-consuming process and constitutes a significant barrier to entry for potential competitors.